 We can advise whether proof of debt is the best option for you.

-Generally, taking steps under the Building and Construction Industry Payments Act (BCIPA) will only be commercially worthwhile if the company you are claiming against has the ability to pay an adjudicated or ordered amount.
+Generally, taking steps under the Building Industry Fairness (Security of Payment) Act 2017 (Qld) will only be commercially worthwhile if the company you are claiming against has the ability to pay an adjudicated amount.

 Payments made to date